Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Estimates for the Willmore deficit

 \section{Estimates for the Willmore deficit}

-An estimate of the form \eqref{CYHI} has been given in \cite{Chodosh:large-iso, CESY} for isoperimetric regions.
-It has been noted in Appendix C of \cite{Chodosh:thesis} that these arguments carry over to the case where $\Sigma$ is not necessarily outward minimizing.
-We adapt these ideas below. \begin{proposition} Assume that $(M,g)$ is a complete asymptotically flat Riemannian $3$-manifold with non-negative scalar curvature.
-Let $\Sigma \subset M$ be a stable constant mean curvature sphere with $\Sigma \cap B_2 = \emptyset$.
-Then,
+An estimate of the form \eqref{CYHI} has been proven in \cite{Chodosh:large-iso, CESY} for isoperimetric regions.
+As noted in Appendix C of \cite{Chodosh:thesis}, the proofs carry over to the case where $\Sigma$ is not necessarily outward minimizing.
+We adapt these ideas below.